-MAINTENANCE SCHEDULE It tem Interval Procedure Outdoor Unit (if present) Weekly Inspect for and clear away debris or leaves in air coil intake.
+MAINTENANC MAINTENANCE SCHEDULE Į: tem Interval Procedure Outdoor Unit (if present) Weekly Inspect for and clear away debris or leaves in air coil intake.
 Air Filter 6 months Inspect for dirt.
 Replace if necessary.
-Compressor Contactor Wertween were a service of the servi 1 year Inspect for pitted or burned points.
+Compressor Contactor Common accounts of the second 1 year Inspect for pitted or burned points.
 Replace if necessary.
 Condensate Drain(s) 1 year Inspect for clogs.
 Clean if necessary.
-LCD Interface or PC App SYSTEM IDLE KHEATINS When problem is suspected Check for alarms and faults (only necessary if alarms not reported through a BACnet system).
+LCD Interface or PC App SYSTEM IDLE (HEATING) When problem is suspected Check for alarms and faults (only necessary if alarms not reported through a BACnet system).
 Rectify problem if alarms found.
 See Troubleshooting chapter.